Leonard-Litz Foundation will match every dollar donated by Dec 31. GIVE NOW!

-Boundaries are necessary because teenagers don’t always make the smartest decisions and we want to keep them safe.
+Boundaries are necessary because teenagers don’t always make the smartest decisions, and we want to keep them safe.
 But how do you know where to draw the line with your teen?

-Parents can’t control everything their teenagers do, (nor should they try), but we need to stay involved, pay close attention, communicate as much as we can, figure out when to pull back and when to step in, and always keep a close eye on the ocean tide so it doesn’t catch us off guard.
+Parents can’t control everything their teenagers do (nor should they try), but we need to stay involved, pay close attention, communicate as much as we can, figure out when to pull back and when to step in, and always keep a close eye on the ocean tide, so it doesn’t catch us off guard.

-If you haven’t watched the video about, I encourage you to check it out.
+If you haven’t watched the video above, I encourage you to check it out.
 Amy has a remarkable way of speaking and framing parent/ child dynamics.
 There is a signup form at the end of the video, but in case you missed it, here it is again.

 One short segment will be delivered to your inbox each day for 8 days.
 Occasional notifications for new videos will follow.
 Your info is sacred and will never be shared.